mbaulch/rustifact/README.md

 procedural macros, and increasingly, const functions.
 Each of these methods, however, brings its own set of challenges.

-*Rustifact* has been designed as a streamlined abstraction layer that simplifies the creation of build scripts that produce data for inclusion into the final binary.
+*Rustifact* has been designed as an abstraction layer that simplifies the creation of build scripts that produce data for inclusion into the final binary.

 # Usage steps